 Kevin Sund is Project Manager at Hoffman Construction Company in Salem, Oregon.
 He is a graduate of Oregon State University.

-Tom Teramura currently serves as Vice President of Technology and Innovations for PCC Structurals.
+Tom Teramura was most recently Vice President of Technology and Innovations for PCC Structurals.
 He has over 35 years of experience in the casting industry and has worked with some of the most high-performing materials in the world.
 Prior to his career in investment castings, Teramura worked as a Facilities Project Engineer for U.S. Gypsum Corporation.

 management.
 His “people-first” philosophy has enabled him and his teams to make integral contributions to the development and industrialization of some of the largest, most sophisticated, and complex investment castings in exotic titanium and superalloy materials in the world.

 Teramura holds a Bachelor’s of Science degree in Mechanical Engineering from Oregon State University.

 Prior to joining the firm, he served as a civil engineer in the U.S. Navy Civil Engineer Corps (CEC), working at the Panama Canal Naval Station as a facilities planner and engineer, and later as a Project Manager at the Quantico Marine Corps Base, Virginia.

 He enjoys spending time with his wife and two children—especially getting the family together for indoor soccer!
 He also manages a livestock operation, raising both sheep and beef cattle.